DataFire/Integrations/integrations/generated/callfire/README.md

   * city `string`: A city name
   * state `string`: A two-letter state code.
 Example: CA, IL, etc.
   * zipcode `string`: A five-digit Zipcode
-  * lata `string`: A local access and transport area (LATA)
-  * rateCenter `string`: A rate center.
-A rate center is a geographical area used by a Local Exchange Carrier (LEC) to determine the boundaries for local calling, billing and assigning phone numbers
   * labelName `string`: A label name
   * fields `string`: Limit fields received in response.
 E.g. fields: id, name or fields items (id, name), see more at [partial response](https://developers.callfire.com/docs.html#partial-response) page.